 Improved Data Collection

-Data on leads and prospects helps businesses make informed decisions and predictions, gain insights on what services do they need and how to approach them in the future.
+Data on leads and potential customers helps businesses make informed decisions and predictions, gain insights on what services do they need and how to approach them in the future to optimize presale processes.
 With this data professionals can get to know how to attract and engage prospects, improve retention and strengthen bonds with the already existing customers.
 Learnings from the prospects who didn’t purchase can also turn out to be relevant – common problems and issues that arise with the offerings may be revealed.

 In order to gather information on leads many companies add more fields to lead capture forms and hire more representatives so that they make more calls and send more emails.
 But this can result in losing a prospect who becomes tired of filling out endless forms.
 Increase of personnel, in turn, is not the best option as well, as human work is limited and constrained due to working hours.

 The chatbot is a fantastic tool for collecting and analyzing your leads and prospects data.
-By maintaining a real-time dialog, they gather information naturally, in a very convenient and unobtrusive way.
+By maintaining a real-time dialog, they gather information naturally, in a very convenient and unobtrusive way to optimize both sales and presales.

 Using chatbots for data collection also entails: